HewlettPackard/LinuxKI/README.md

 * kernel-headers
 * gcc
 * make
+* elfutils-libelf-devel (4.14.12 kernels and RHEL 8.X and later)

 If LiKI fails to compile, you can resolve the dependency issue and execute the module_prep script to manually build the LiKI DLKM tracing module.
 You can also continue to use the LinuxKI Toolset using the ftrace tracing mechanism.